viktors-telle/personal-blog/content/blog/ensuring-decent-code-quality-in-the project/index.md

   - Code Reviews
   - Static Code Analysis
   - Quality Software
+  - .NET
 ---
 Code quality is the most important goal that you should pursue in your project.
 If neglected, it can cause a devastating effect in the long run.

 ## Unit tests

+The main benefit of writing unit tests is the

 It does not matter, whether you choose xUnit, nUnit, or any other library.
 Strive for 100% coverage and enforce the minimum allowed code coverage by using a static code analyzer.